December 5th and 6th, 2015

 Comic Arts LA (CALA) is a free, public event promoting the appreciation of comics, graphic novels, and sequential arts among the broader Los Angeles public.
 CALA aims to engage the public and foster interactions among creators and readers alike by providing the community a space to connect creatively and discover new work.
-The inaugural festival will take place December 6th 2014 at Think Tank Gallery in lively Downtown Los Angeles.
+The second annual festival will take place December 5th and 6th, 2015 at Think Tank Gallery in lively Downtown Los Angeles.

 Sam Alden is a cartoonist and illustrator from Portland, Oregon.
 His work has appeared in Best American Comics 2013, from Houghton-Mifflin and is the author of several books published this year including "It Never Happened Again" from Uncivilized Books, Frontier #5 from Youth in Decline, and "Haunter" published by Study Group Comics.
 He is the 2013 Ignatz Award Winner for most Promising New Talent.Mimi Pond